Professional Development For Individuals

 The cost is $5oo/per person.
 Includes a copy of Unpacking the Competency-Based Classroom

 OGAP is an evidence-based formative assessment system that includes professional development, resources, and routines for teachers and leaders to continually adjust instruction to meet the diverse needs of students in grades K-8 mathematics.
 Four, consecutive, in-person, full days equip teachers with the knowledge and instructional practices to bring to their classrooms.
 Three follow-up virtual sessions during the school year to review student work and discuss the mathematics progressions, reinforcing their learning.
+OGAP is compatible with all math programs.

 K-2 Additive Reasoning